CICE-Consortium/CICE/doc/source/user_guide/ug_troubleshooting.rst

 You will take a hit for the extra computations, but it will not be as bad as running with the underflows.

-In some configurations, multiple calls to scatter or gather global variables may overfill MPI’s buffers, causing the code to slow down (particularly when writing large output files such as restarts).
-To remedy this problem, set `BARRIERS yes` in **cice.settings**.
-This synchronizes MPI messages, keeping the buffers in check.

 Debugging hints
 -----------------------